University of California President’s Faculty Research Fellowships in the Humanities, 2020–21

 Applications must be submitted online via Submittable by 11:59 PM (Pacific time) on the deadline date.

 Fellowships are awarded to UC ladder rank faculty regardless of tenure status; however, emeriti faculty or faculty on recall status are not eligible.
 Assistant Professors are especially encouraged to apply.
-Following the criteria used by the National Endowment for the Humanities, the fellowship supports faculty research in the following areas: language studies, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism, and theory of the arts; those aspects of the social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to human, social, and cultural issues.
+Following the criteria used by the NEH, the fellowship supports faculty research in the following areas: language studies, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism, and theory of the arts; those aspects of the social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history; and the relevance of the humanities to human, social, and cultural issues.

 The fellowship may be used for salary and benefits only.
 The maximum award is $30,000 for faculty.
 Funding received from all sources, including the fellowship, may not be greater than the Fellow’s salary for the academic year in which the fellowship will be used.
 Funds may not be used to pay for research expenses or course replacement.
 Sabbatical leave credit or salary supplements may contribute toward the Fellow’s salary during the period of the award.